 As predicted by reporters and real estate experts, the new mortgage rules introduced by the federal government in October 2016 are indeed making it difficult for some borrowers to obtain financing.

 - A mortgage rate stress test is mandatory for all insured mortgages

-The new rules were put in effect in the interest of protecting the public and economy from the potentially dangerous practice of high interest or high-risk borrowing.
+The Federal Government put these new rules in effect in the interest of protecting the public and economy from the potentially dangerous practice of high interest or high-risk borrowing.

-That said, the rules put in place to protect the majority of borrowers leave some people just short of qualifying under new regulations.
-These aspiring homeowners may find themselves turning to alternative lenders in the absence of traditional funding, taking loans at 7% and 8% interest.
+That said, the rules put in place to protect, leave some people just short of qualifying under new regulations.
+These aspiring homeowners may find themselves turning to alternative lenders in the absence of traditional funding because they are able to take loans at 7% and 8% interest.